react-native-async-storage/async-storage/packages/website/docs/advanced/Next.md

 AsyncStorage_next_roomVersion=2.4.3
 ```

-KSP is enabled for symbol processing for Room.
+KSP is enabled for symbol processing for the Room library.
+KSP version will be selected based on Kotlin version in your project.
-If you use different Kotlin version than default, you should also [update KSP version](https://github.com/google/ksp/releases) to keep compatibility:
+If you want to use different KSP version, you can set a property in `gradle.properties`:

 ```groovy
 AsyncStorage_next_kspVersion=1.9.20-1.0.14